spessasus/sf2-rmidi-specification/README.md

 As of 2024-08-20, foo_midi meets this level of compatibility.

 ## Types of RMIDI Files
-There are currently two distinct types of RMIDI files which vary in their use cases.
+There are currently two distinct types of RMIDI files that vary in their use cases.

+Note that these have identical file structure; these vary only in the way they provide sounds for the sequence.

 ### Self-Contained File
 A self-contained file is defined as a SF2 RMIDI file which only refers to its own SoundFont bank,